 The Board of Directors may fix the time-not more than 50 days before the date of any Shareholder meeting, date of any dividend payment, or date of any allotment of rights-during which time the books of the Corporation will be closed against stock transfers.
 In the alternative, the Directors may fix a date-not more than 50 days before the date of any Shareholder meeting, date of any dividend payment, or date of any allotment of rights-as a record date to determine the Shareholders entitled to receive notice of and to vote at any meeting or to receive any dividends or rights (as the case may be).
-Only Shareholders of record on those dates will be entitled to receive notice of and to vote at the meeting or to receive dividends or rights (as the case may be).
+Only Shareholders of receive dividends or rights (as the case may be).